wallarm/product-documentation/docs/latest/user-guides/triggers/trigger-examples.md

 If 4 or more different malicious payloads are sent to the protected resource from one IP address, this IP address will be graylisted for 1 hour.

 If you have recently created the Wallarm account, this [trigger is already created and enabled](triggers.md#pre-configured-triggers-default-triggers).
-You can edit, disable, delete, or copy this trigger as well as manually created triggers.
+You can edit, disable, delete, or copy this trigger as well as the manually created triggers.

 ![!Graylisting trigger](../../images/user-guides/triggers/trigger-example-graylist.png)